Tuesday, 26 February 2019

 The Comerford family:

-Harry William John Comerford (1874-1955) was born in Surrey on 21 August 1874.
+Harry William John Comerford (1874-1955) was born in Newington, Southwark, on 21 August 1874.
 He was a popular music hall and variety comedian and actor under the stage name of Harry Ford.
-He married Rosina Sarah Sipple (1881- ), whose sister Aggie married Albert (Bert) AG Comerford, known on stage as Bert Brantford.
+He married in 1903 Rosina Sarah Sipple (1881- ), whose sister Aggie married Albert (Bert) Albert George Comerford (1879-1973), known on stage as Bert Brantford.

 Harry made his first appearance on stage as a boy in 1887 at the Elephant and Castle Theatre.
 His first music hall performance was at the Middlesex Music Hall in a sketch called Young Fred, and he went on to became a music hall star.
 He sang some of the most original and amusing songs the halls had ever heard and his brother, Bert Comerford, played a significant supporting role as composer of many of those songs.